Applications are open through December 1, 2023

 - create open, productive community dialogue events at home, school and work.

-In addition to these 12 synchronous sessions, ambassadors will form an online community of practice on the Participate platform.
-Here ambassadors will engage in group collaboration and forum dialogue, generating ideas and building our community of changemakers.
+In addition to these 10 synchronous sessions, ambassadors form an online community of practice on the Participate platform.
+Here ambassadors engage in group collaboration and forum dialogue, generating ideas and building a community of changemakers.
 Ambassadors should expect to spend between three and five hours each week engaging with the program and each other.
+Upon completion of the program, ambassadors earn a certificate from Doha Debates.

 After the program, alumni are invited to stay engaged long after their ambassadorship through events, conversations, workshops, debates and more.
 Ambassadors also support one another as alumni, forming lifelong friendships and connections.